-Presents the nursing process as a framework for nursing care of the family experiencing childbirth and parenting.
+In this course the nursing process provides a framework for nursing care of the family across the life cycle.
 The course continues to examine the physiologic, psychosocial and cultural factors which influence the individual's and family's response to health and illness.
-Nursing interventions that support adaptive responses to normal growth and development of the child and family are introduced.
-Nursing care of the child experiencing common health problems is also addressed integrating the concepts of pharmacology, nutrition and legal-ethical concerns.
-(Prerequisites: LNUR1300, LNUR1310; Corequisite: LSCI1460)
+Common health deviations and associated nursing interventions that affect growth and development over the life cycle are presented.
+Evidenced based practice is introduced.
+(Prerequisites: LNUR1300 with a C+ or better, LNUR1310; Corequisite: LSCI1460)